Mighel881/mobileOrder/README.md

 # dependencies and information
 * mobileOrder is written 100% in Swift
 * firebase is requried for compliation in xcode
+* built and tested for ios 12.4, works with iOS 13

 # planned features
 * pay through the app